parrotassassin15/Hacking-Notes/README.md

 # my notes for the oscp

-this is in a ctb file to access them youll need cherry tree
+this is in a ctb file to access them you'll need cherry tree

 <pre>